• Skip to primary navigation

 Carefully remove the baking paper with the beans and bake for 5 more minutes.

-Remove pastry case from the oven and glaze with 2 tbsp milk.
+Remove pastry case from the oven and glaze with 2 tablespoon milk.
 Bake for 5-10 minutes.

 Combine 140g golden syrup, 65g butter, 25g dark muscavado sugar and salt in a pan and melt gently over medium low heat or microwave in 10 second bursts.